 The Department of Chemistry is approved by the Committee on Professional Training (CPT) of the American Chemical Society (ACS).
-The department normally consists of five full-time faculty members representing the five major sub-fields of chemistry: analytical chemistry, biochemistry, inorganic chemistry, organic chemistry, and physical chemistry.
-(The department did not have a full-time analytical chemist during the 2014-2015 academic year.)
+The department consists of five full-time faculty members representing the five major sub-fields of chemistry: analytical chemistry, biochemistry, inorganic chemistry, organic chemistry, and physical chemistry.
 All chemistry majors choose one of four emphases: biochemistry, business, research, or secondary education.
 Students complete 23 credits of common core courses plus additional courses specific to the emphasis.
-Our CH121-General Chemistry course serves approximately 200 students per year, including students majoring in chemistry, biology, nursing, elementary education, athletic training, physical education, psychology, and exploratory studies, inter alia.
-Our CH224-Inorganic Chemistry and CH301/302-Organic Chemistry courses each serve approximately 50-65 students per year, primarily chemistry and biology majors.
+Our CH121 (General Chemistry) course serves approximately 200 students per year, including students majoring in chemistry. biology, nursing, elementary education, athletic training, physical education, psychology, and exploratory studies, inter alia.
+Our CH224 (Inorganic Chemistry) and CH301/302 (Organic Chemistry I and II) courses each serve approximately 50-65 students per year, primarily chemistry and biology majors.
 In the decade from 1994 to 2004, approximately nine majors per year graduated with chemistry degrees.
-Since 2004, the number of majors has typically been above that number-as high as 18 in 2008-in part due to the 83,000-square-foot Leighty-Tabor Science Center, which opened in the spring 2002 semester.
+Since 2004, the number of majors has occasionally exceeded that number, going as high as 18 in 2008, in part due to the 83,000square-foot Leighty-Tabor Science Center, which opened in the spring 2002 semester.
 Approximately half of our graduates pursue advanced degrees.

 Students can only thrive when they are mentored by an active and engaged faculty.
 Fortunately, that is the case in the Department of Chemistry.
-In the past year, three faculty members co-authored a peer-reviewed note about the international summer research program in Taiwan in cooperation with Tunghai University.
-Two faculty members successfully obtained Project SEED funding from the American Chemical Society to enable economically-disadvantaged local high school students to perform research at Millikin.
-The same two faculty members attended the Sigma Zeta National Convention.
-One faculty member established a research collaboration with a professor at Washington University in St. Louis and presented at a conference in Philadelphia on his incorporation of computer programming for problem solving in an advanced chemistry course.
-One faculty member helped the Millikin University Institute for Science Entrepreneurship get approval to launch a program in Clinical Nuclear Science, attended the 249th National Meeting of the American Chemical Society, and was named the first John A. Leighty Distinguished Professor, continuing a tradition of excellence in teaching and research that is a hallmark of the Department of Chemistry.
+In the past year, one faculty member was awarded a research grant from the American Chemical Society Petroleum Research Fund.
+Another faculty member successfully obtained Project SEED funding from the American Chemical Society to enable economically disadvantaged local high school students to perform research at Millikin.
+Two faculty members attended the Sigma Zeta National Convention.
+Two faculty members attended a spectroscopy workshop put on by the instrument company Agilent.
+One faculty member attended Pittcon, a conference sponsored by the ACS Division of Analytical Chemistry, as well as the Butler University Undergraduate Research Conference, continuing a tradition of excellence in teaching and research that is a hallmark of the Department of Chemistry.

-The department has experienced a "changing of the guard" in terms of faculty.
-The department conducted a successful search in fall 2014 for an analytical chemist and will welcome Kyle Knust to the faculty in August.
-Furthermore, the position of Laboratory Support Specialist, which began with the Fall 2011 semester, was eliminated for the 2015-2016 academic year due to budget cuts.
-This person taught half-time and worked half-time setting up teaching labs, maintaining the chemical inventory and storeroom, and assisting with the development of curricular materials.
-Even before the loss of this position, the department hired nearly 3 FTE adjunct instructors.
+One full-time faculty member was on leave during the fall 2016 semester, and another full-time faculty member was on junior academic leave during the spring 2017 semester.
+As a result, the department hired nearly 3 FTE adjunct instructors over the year.
+Other faculty members will be eligible for sabbatical leaves within the next few years.
 Therefore, a short-term goal of the department is to recover one full-time position as soon as budget conditions permit and to add a sixth tenure-track position within five years.
-Another short-term goal in the area of staffing is to secure a change in status from part-time to full-time for the administrative assistant who supports the department and the pre-professional programs.
+The department benefited from a change in status from part-time to full-time for the administrative assistant who supports the department and the pre-professional programs.